 Are human and machine vision relying on similar strategies for visual processing?
 I use psychophysical methods to better understand machine vision, and convolutional neural networks to model aspects of human visual processing.
 A current focus of my work is robustness: What can machine vision learn from the incredibly general robustness of the human visual system towards distortions of any kind?

 Robert received a M.Sc. in Computer Science with distinction (2018) and a B.Sc. in Cognitive Science (2016) from the University of Tübingen.
 His studies were complemented by exchange semesters and research stints at the University of Glasgow (2015) and the University of Amsterdam (2017-2018).
 His PhD project at the International Max Planck Research School for Intelligent Systems is jointly supervised by Felix Wichmann (Neural Information Processing) and Matthias Bethge (Computational Vision and Neuroscience).

-Bernhard received his B.Sc. in Computational Molecular Biology (2015) from Saarland University and his M.Sc. in Computer Science (2019) from the University of Tübingen.
-His PhD project at the Graduate Training Centre of Neuroscience is jointly supervised by Felix Wichmann (Neural Information Processing) and Ulrike von Luxburg (Theory of Machine Learning).
+David received his B.Sc. in Cognitive Science (2016) from the University of Tübingen and his M.Sc. in Computer Science (2019) from the University of Freiburg.
+His Ph.D. project at the Cluster of Excellence "Machine Learning: New Perspectives for Science" is jointly supervised by Felix Wichmann (Neural Information Processing) and Ulrike von Luxburg (Theory of Machine Learning).

 MSc student @ NIP since 10/2021, Room no. 10-18/A7